Tropical Storm Tess

-Tropical Storm Tess known in the Philippines as Tropical Storm Welpring was the second of three tropical cyclones to directly impact the Philippines in a two-week time frame in 1988.
+Severe Tropical Storm Tess known in the Philippines as Tropical Storm Welpring was the second of three tropical cyclones to directly impact the Philippines in a two-week time frame in 1988.
 An area of disturbed weather near the Philippines was first observed on November 1.
 Following an increase in organization, the disturbance was designated as a tropical cyclone on November 4.
 Moving west, Tess steadily strengthened due to favorable conditions aloft.
 During the evening of November 5, Tess was estimated to have achieved its highest intensity, with winds of 115 km/h.
 Rapid weakening then ensured as Tess neared Vietnam, and after making landfall in the country on November 6, Tess dissipated the next day.

 Tropical Storm Tess and its precursor disturbance brought extensive flooding to much of the central Philippines.
 In Cebu, eight people were killed, and many homes and bridges were destroyed.
 The province of Palawan, a geographically isolated island from the rest of the country, suffered severe damage due to mudslides and flooding.
 There, 75 people were confirmed to have died, and 600 others were later presumed to have perished.
 In the suburbs of the capital city of Manila, 3,000 people were forced to flee their homes due to rising floodwaters.
 In all, there were a total of 686 deaths in the country.
 Nationwide, 144,136 people were evacuated to shelter, and 86 homes were destroyed, with 430 others receiving damage.
 Damage in the country totaled $11.38 million (1988 USD).
-In addition to the impact on the Philippines, Tess killed 37 people and inflicted $11 million in damage in Vietnam.
+In addition to the impact on the Philippines, Tess killed 55 people and inflicted $11 million in damage in Vietnam.